fusionbox/django-pyscss/README.rst

       visibility: if($debug, visible, hidden);
     }

-Note that you should omit anything you are not comfortable with people seeing in your html and compiled stylesheets, as debug-specific rules and declarations will still be viewable in them.
+Note that you should still omit anything you are not comfortable with people seeing in your markup and compiled stylesheets, as that content will still be available in the HTML.

 For a list of options that ``DjangoScssCompiler`` accepts, please see the pyScss `API documentation <http://pyscss.readthedocs.org/en/latest/python-api.html#new-api>`_.